 Post Decree Issues

 Just because you are done with your case and the initial issues does not mean there will not be any future issues.
 After the judgment or Consent Decree is ordered, and requisite time passes, other issues may arise – be it child custody, child support, parenting time, or relocation of one or both of the parties.
-Having an experienced attorney help you in these post decree issues and modifications is imperative in the direction of the case.
+Having an experienced lawyer help you in these post decree issues and modifications is imperative in the direction of the case.

 If you believe that you are ready to take the next step in your new life, call The Zickerman Law Office, PLLC at (928) 323-0910 today.
 We can assist you with skill and compassion and protect your best interests every step of the way.